khoaphampix/edge-oriented-graph-master-studying/README_preprocess_data.md

 Free up GPU memory: You can also try freeing up GPU memory by deleting unnecessary variables or tensors, or by using PyTorch's memory management functions (e.g., torch.cuda.empty_cache()).

+### IMPORTANCE NOTE WHEN CLEAN DATA - ENTITY BY 4.2 & 4

+1. back up a version (WORKED FILES of "split_passage_for_final_processed")

+PATH: dataProcessingOfficialCleaned/dev_processed/split_sentence_underthesea/docs/common_info_embedd_files/split_passage_for_final_processed

+2. MERGE old - new --> reuse the old result
+3. NOTE to clear ALL related word, entit, in a docs that "repeatly exist on error" ON "ent_not_in_set"

+PATH: dataProcessingOfficialCleaned/dev_processed/split_sentence_underthesea/error/manuall_edited/ent_not_in_set
+fx: Song Hong | Tong cong ty cap nuoc Song Hong

+## FOR BIG FILE
+TWO function to check:
+1. doc with many relation - ON split_passage_for_final_processed
+2. size/number char (len) of a doc after process - ON vlsp.data